-Last February, the Supreme Court issued its ruling in Carcieri v.
+In February 2009, the Supreme Court issued its ruling in Carcieri v.
 Salazar which stated that the Secretary of the Interior lacks authority to take land into trust under the IRA for Indian tribes that were not under federal jurisdiction at the time of its passage in 1934.

 This decision directly goes against the longstanding policy of the United States to assist Indian tribes in protecting and creating a land base sufficient for them to provide services to tribal members.
 This also confuses and imposes new requirements to the process tribes must go through for acquiring land in trust.